lemans77/sublime-m3u/README.md

 ### Manual
 Clone or copy this repository into the packages directory.
 You will need to rename the folder to `M3U Syntax` if using this method.
 By default, the Package directory is located at:

-* OS X: ~/Library/Application Support/Sublime Text 2/Packages/
-* Windows: %APPDATA%/Roaming/Sublime Text 2/Packages/
-* Linux: ~/.config/sublime-text-2/Packages/

-or

-* OS X: ~/Library/Application Support/Sublime Text 3/Packages/
+* OS X: ~/Library/Application Support/Sublime Text/Installed Packages/
-* Windows: %APPDATA%/Roaming/Sublime Text 3/Packages/
+* Windows: %APPDATA%/Roaming/Sublime Text/Installed Packages/
-* Linux: ~/.config/sublime-text-3/Packages/
+* Linux: ~/.config/sublime-text/Installed Packages/

 ## License
 **Copyright 2014 MSal.**